Lev Gudkov: Work at the Levada Center

 Gudkov also worked as a lecturer.
-In 1994 he lectured sociology at the Jewish University of Moscow.
+In 1994, he lectured sociology at the Jewish University of Moscow.
 From 1996 to 2004 and in 2006, he was a lecturer in sociology at the Russian State University for the Humanities.
-Additionally from 2005–2007 he gave lecture and seminars on the topic “Russia – a transitional society? - Cultural and institutional factors of socio-political conservatism in post-Soviet Russia” at the department of Political Science at the Moscow School of Social and Economic Sciences.
+Additionally, from 2005 to 2007 he gave lecture and seminars on the topic “Russia – a transitional society?—Cultural and institutional factors of socio-political conservatism in post-Soviet Russia” at the department of Political Science at the Moscow School of Social and Economic Sciences.

+The “Homo Sovieticus” concept

+Gudkov is credited with developing the concept of “Homo Sovieticus” or “Soviet Man”, understood as an account of how the pressures of a totalitarian rule transform people's values, producing a decline in social trust, and rise of cynicism and opportunistic behaviour.
+Gudkov has argued that the traits have persisted in post-Soviet Russia, and considers them the central obstacle to Russia's political and economic modernisation.

 Personal life

-As of 2023 Gudkov still lived in Russia.
-In an interview with Der Spiegel he said: "I'm already old, it's too late for me to move away."
-When asked what effect the developments have on him personally: "I would call it depression.
-An occupational hazard."
+As of 2023, Gudkov lives in Russia.
+In an interview with Der Spiegel he said, “I'm already old; it's too late for me to move away.”
+When asked what effect the developments have on him personally, he said, “I would call it depression, an occupational hazard.”

 Publications

-Gudkov is the author of several books and articles considering the theory and methodology of sociology, sociology of literature, ethnonational relations and social problems of the Post-Soviet society, including:
+Gudkov is the author of several books and articles considering the theory and methodology of sociology, sociology of literature, ethno-national relations, and social problems of the post-Soviet society, including: